Preferred: (408) 310-7856

 - Bachelor of Architecture, Regional Engineering College Tiruchirappalli, Tamil Nadu, India

 Dr. Mathur has over two decades of experience in academia, the corporate sector, and consulting.
-His body of work includes two books and more than 80 journal articles, book-length manuscripts, book chapters, working papers, conference papers/presentations, and consulting projects in the fields of public finance, urban & real estate economics, housing, international planning, growth management, land use planning, transportation planning, emergency management, and systems analysis.
+His body of work includes two books and more than 100 journal articles, book-length manuscripts, book chapters, working papers, conference papers/presentations, and consulting projects in and cutting across the fields of public finance, urban & real estate economics, housing, international planning, growth management, land use planning, transportation planning, emergency management, and systems analysis.
 The US Department of Transportation, the State of California, Lincoln Institute of Land Policy, and Brookings Institution have funded his research.